 The AREX (Airport Railroad Express) is the metro line connecting Incheon airport to Seoul.
 There are two train services available: Express and Commuter.

 - Express service (currently KRW 8,000): 43 minutes.
 Travels non-stop between the airport and the Seoul Station, with comfy seats.
-Buy your ticket online with Klook to get a 19% discount.
+Buy your ticket online with Klook for a 19% discount.

 - Commuter service (KRW 4,150): 60 minutes.
 Stops at all stations, terminating at Seoul Station.